TheodoreAlenas/key-mouth/README.md

 I remember Robert Martin talking about the time when he did a start-up and he writes in his book
 "we wanted to be millionaires, we [...], we were full of sh-"

+## Bugs

+- on mobile, the text input scrolls too far sometimes
+- on mobile, when the text input is ok, there's no auto scroll
+- on mobile, the text input doesn't shrink back after reducing the lines
+- after deployments, a page refresh returns 404
+- the button and the text input are misaligned, one is border-box